Our faith and beliefs commitment

 In the event of your imminent or confirmed death, our specialist nurses will inform your family about your decision to donate your organs and/or tissue in accordance with your faith, beliefs and practices.
 Our specialist nurses will discuss with your family how donation might proceed in line with your stated wishes, including sharing with your family details of relevant faith and belief statements and helplines.
 We will talk to your family about whether the organ donation and retrieval process might need to be adapted to respect your faith and beliefs.

 Upon completion of the registration process, you will have the opportunity to share your donation registration with your family to ensure they are aware of your decision.

-Your family is entitled to request advice and support from your religious authorities or pastoral carers at any stage of the organ donation discussions and process.
+Your family is entitled to request advice and support from your religious authorities or pastoral carers at any stage of the organ or tissue donation discussions and process.

 If requested, and where appropriate, we will provide information from the NHS Organ Donor Register to your family.
 These records will only be relevant to your donation decision, to support discussions about the donation process.
 This is because of patient confidentiality.
 The specialist nurses will help your family talk to hospital staff about the care you have received.
 Your family may use this information, if they wish, when they are discussing the potential to fulfil your donation decision with your religious authorities or pastoral carers.